dj1ch/minigotchi-ESP32/INSTALL.md

 - Open up the Minigotchi folder through the IDE by pushing `Ctrl+O`, or by going to `File` > `Open`, then selecting the folder the .ino is in.
 If other tabs don't show up, along with `minigotchi-ESP32.ino`, make sure to copy and paste the files into the same directory/folder as that lone `.ino` file.
 It won't be able to compile if that happens.

-- Install the following dependencies (with their dependencies as well) with the library manager:
+- Install the following dependencies (with their dependencies as well) with the library manager.:
   - `ArduinoJson`
   - `Adafruit GFX`
   - `Adafruit SSD1306`